howion/notes/README.md

 ## License

-I’m still figuring out how to license this content.
+I'm still figuring out how to license this content.
 Some of it is distilled or adapted from commercial texts.
 For now, consider this (especially the notes) a personal archive, not an open-source resource.